Best Medical Alert Systems With Fall Detection in 2022

 It’s far better to risk the occasional false alarm than be left without a way to get help after a fall.
 Medical alert companies are well aware of the potential for false alarms, so they’re prepared for them to happen.

-Yes, some of the newer smartphones in the market today may have new fall detection capabilities.
-Some smartphones like the Galaxy Watch 3 have an accelerometer feature that’s built into the smartphone to detect falls and send alerts.
+Yes.
+Some of the newer smartphones in the market today may have fall detection capabilities.
+Some smartphones, like the Galaxy Watch 3, have a built-in accelerometer feature to detect falls and send alerts.

 Fitbits do not currently have fall detection features.